 The 4 one-way flights cost me 17,706 points, and 2 nights at the Hilton set me back 16,572 points.
 That adds up just shy of 1/3 of the 122,500 points you can currently earn quickly with a new Sapphire Preferred card.

 That means I could potentially book 12 one-way flights in this price range and 6 nights at a 4-star Hilton with my 122,500 points!
 That’s a lot of travel.

 Note that if you’ve received a welcome bonus on either Sapphire card in the previous 48 months, you will not be eligible to receive the bonus again.
 Also, if you’ve opened 5 or more new credit card accounts in the last 24 months, Chase will probably deny your application.
 They like to discourage card churning behavior.

-The Chase Sapphire Preferred is an excellent first (or only) card with an all-time high welcome bonus!
+The Chase Sapphire Preferred is an excellent first (or only) rewards card.
 New in 8/2021 is a $50 annual hotel credit for bookings via the Chase UR tavel portal & 5x points for all travel via the portal.
 3x points on dining, 2x on other travel.
 Flexible rewards good for cash, travel, or transfer to travel partners, great travel protection and perks, plus Peloton, Lyft & DoorDash perks!

 #7 Pay Yourself Back

 This is similar to the cash back option, but you actually get a lot more cash back!

 I’ll be honest; I only discovered this option when doing research for this post, and I’m glad I did.
 The redemption value is identical to purchasing travel via the Chase Travel Portal — 1.25 cents per point with the Sapphire Preferred card and 1.5 cents per point with the Sapphire Reserve.